M200 and M500 Motor User Guide

 Stator Base Mounting

-The base plate can be removed and the motor mounted directly from the stator base using the two M3x0.5 threaded inserts.
-The screw thread engagement for these mounting holes should not exceed 6 mm.
-If mounted from the base plate, provide strain relief for the cable and maintain the cable bend direction.
-Do not bend or strain the cable in the other direction.
-Straining the epoxy joint will compromise the depth rating of the motor.
+The base plate can be removed and the motor mounted directly from the threaded inserts on the stator base.
+This method exposes the cable epoxy joint, so make sure to provide external cable strain relief and maintain the natural cable bend direction.
+Bending or straining the cable in the wrong direction can compromise the depth rating of the motor.

-Refer to the table below for tool and screw sizes.
+Refer to the table below for screw and tool sizes.

-You may have to disassemble your motor occasionally for cleaning and maintenance.
-Follow the instructions below to disassemble your motor.
+You may need to disassemble the motor occasionally for cleaning and maintenance.

-3. Rotate the rotor by hand until the shaft collar set screw lines up with the notch in the stator base.
-Use a 2 mm hex driver to loosen the set screw.
+2. Rotate the rotor by hand until the shaft collar set screw lines up with the notch in the stator base.
+Use a hex driver to loosen the set screw.

-4. Do not pry up on the shaft collar to remove it.
-Instead, pull the rotor away from the motor core to separate it from the stator.
+3. Pull the rotor straight away from the motor core to separate it from the stator.
+Do not pry up on the shaft collar.

 The motor is now disassembled.